 - Capital may be raised by selling shares of the S corporation’s stock

-These are but a brief overview of the LLC, the S and the C corporations.
+NOTE: These are, but a brief overview of the LLC, the S and the C corporations.
 These are by no means a description in its entirety or complexity.
 Please feel free to contact us to ask questions and/or to obtain additional info.

 Not for Profit Corporations/501 (c)(3) Planning